h-jia/batch_normalized_LSTM/README.md

 # A Implementation of batch normalization LSTM in pytorch

-Source paper see Tim Cooijmans etl.
-[Recurrent Batch Normalization](https://arxiv.org/abs/1603.09025)
+Source paper see Tim Cooijmans etl [Recurrent Batch Normalization(arxiv1603.09025)](https://arxiv.org/abs/1603.09025)

 Frok from sysuNie